-MOUNTAIN BIKING ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
-It is not exhausti is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-Leadership awards for this activity are detailed in Annex 3, Educational • Leadership awards for this activity are detailed in Annex 5, Educational Visits Road traffic accidents - hit by vehicle Trail hazards and other trail users - falls or collisions HAZARDS Equipment failure - crash injuries or long walk back Gale force winds - blown off bike/off route Forestry operations - hit by vehicle or tree SAFETY ME Environmental damage - erosion SAFETT ME ASURES Adequate used by v Venue an Initial pra Group cor Leader se Group bri All group Avoid exp Bike chec Leader tra Group bri Avoid are Follow the bike lights/reflective jackets if cycling in low light conditions on roads/trails bike lights/reflective jackets if cycling in low light conditions on roads/trails rehicles d route chosen according to weather conditions and group ability/aims ctical skills test carried out prior to ride to establish ability level of individuals ntrol methods shared with all participants before departure ets pace of group - particularly on downhill sections efed to expect the unexpected - eyes open and look ahead! members wear correctly fitting, approved cycling helmet and gloves loosed areas during very high winds k and group skills check prior to ride ained in basic repairs and carrying appropriate spares/repair kit efed to maintain safe distance from other bikers as where forestry operations are taking place e Country Code and Mountain Biking Code and ride only on legal trails.
-NOTES they will r sume that an individual who can ride a bike on a road can ride off-road safely - need time to adjust and develop the skills to handle rougher terrain. a number of purpose-built mountain bike trails in a number of forest areas in Wales k ocations from www.mbwales.co.uk
+MOUNTAIN BIKING ACTIVITY Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
+It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity. • Leadership awards for this activity are detailed in Annex 3, Educational Road traffic accidents - hit by vehicle Trail hazards and other trail users - falls or collisions HAZARDS Equipment failure - crash injuries or long walk back Gale force winds - blown off bike/off route Forestry operations - hit by vehicle or tree Environmental damage - erosion

+- Leader approved by LA Outdoor Education Adviser and Head/EVC (if teacher, youth worker or similar is leading the activity) - Route chosen to minimize road sections - Adequate bike lights/reflective jackets if cycling in low light conditions on roads/trails used by vehicles - Venue and route chosen according to weather conditions and group ability/aims - Initial practical skills test carried out prior to ride to establish ability level of individuals - Group control methods shared with all participants before departure - Leader sets pace of group particularly on downhill sections - Group briefed to expect the unexpected eyes open and look ahead! - All group members wear correctly fitting, approved cycling helmet and gloves - Avoid exposed areas during very high winds - Bike check and group skills check prior to ride - Leader trained in basic repairs and carrying appropriate spares/repair kit - Group briefed to maintain safe distance from other bikers - Avoid areas where forestry operations are taking place - Follow the Country Code and Mountain Biking Code and ride only on legal trails. - Avoid areas prone to soil erosion in wet weather purpose built or hardpack surface ideal

+- Never assume that an individual who can ride a bike on a road can ride off-road safely they will need time to adjust and develop the skills to handle rougher terrain. - There are a number of purpose-built mountain bike trails in a number of forest areas in Wales - locations from www.mbwales.co.uk

+OFF-SITE ORIENTEERING